 Examples of measurable outcomes

-- Number of residents participating in activity
+- Number of individuals participating in activity

 - Number of sessions completed